ironminotaur/hello-world/README.md

-# hello-world
+# intro

 Hi friend.
-I am ironminotaur.
+I am iron minotaur.

-It is pitch black, but I will help you deal with grues.
+It is pitch black in the great underground, and the red queen rules.

-See you around.
+I am here to help.